Anna Gainey

 Anna M. Gainey (born December 13, 1978) is a Canadian politician who was elected to the Canadian House of Commons in a by-election on June 19, 2023.
 She has served as Secretary of State for Children and Youth since 2025.
 Gainey represents Notre-Dame-de-Grâce—Westmount as a member of the Liberal Party of Canada.
 She had previously served as the party's president between 2014 and 2018, during and following its electoral success in the 2015 Canadian federal election.

 Gainey is the daughter of former Montreal Canadiens player and general manager Bob Gainey.
-She is married to Tom Pitfield, principal secretary to prime minister Mark Carney and son of former Clerk of the Privy Council and senator Michael Pitfield.
+She is married to Tom Pitfield, son of former clerk of the Privy Council and senator Michael Pitfield.

 Early life and career

 As the daughter of Hockey Hall of Fame winger Bob Gainey, Gainey was raised in the municipality of Westmount in Montreal, Canada.
 She therefore grew up as a bilingual Anglophone Quebecer.
 Her sister Laura was swept overboard from a sailing ship during a gale near Cape Cod in 2006.

 Gainey studied Political Science at McGill University, before completing a Master's Degree in International Relations at the London School of Economics.